 While some of her answers were expected, I was surprised when she said adoption isn't what makes her feel special (considering that's the message we've told her all her life!).

 To our 6-year-old daughter, adoption is normal.
-What makes her feel special is the same thing that makes any kid feel special - fun times, surprises and presents.
+Open adoption is normal.
+What makes her feel special is the same thing that makes any kid feel special: fun times, surprises and presents.

 While adoption makes her different, it doesn't define her and I love how she clearly articulated this at age six.
 I hope it sticks all her life!